nvaccess/nvda/projectDocs/translating/crowdin.md

 If you are unsure of meaning of the original interface message, consult automatic comments (also called translator comments).
 Some comments provide an example output message to help you understand what NVDA will say when speaking or brailling such messages.

+## Translating the interface

+Open "nvda.po" for the language you want to translate in PoEdit.
+Alternatively, you can use Crowdin's interface directly.

-## Messages with formatting strings
+### Messages with formatting strings

 You will come across several messages that have additional characters or punctuation as part of the message, this section will explain how they should be treated.